The Age of Kali: In the Kingdom of Avadh: Lucknow, 1998

 This chapter includes a discussion of the culture of 19th-century Lucknow; the general decline of Lucknow; the poet Mir Taqi Mir; the palace Dilkusha; and the Tawaif (courtesan) subculture.
 Interviews with Mushtaq Naqvi, an elderly poet, profound author and a historian and Suleiman Mahmudabad, a literati prince, lead the narrative.

 The City of Widows: Vrindavan, Uttar Pradesh, 1997

 This chapter on Vrindavan discusses the lives of widows who retire there and corruption in the systems for providing aid to widows.

-Warrior Queen: Gwalior, Madhya Pradesh, 1993
+Warrior Queen: Gwalior, 1993

-This chapter on Gwalior includes an interview with Vijayaraje Scindia and discussions of Jai Vilas Mahal and the Babri Mosque.
+This chapter on Gwalior includes an interview with Vijayaraje Scindia co founder of Bharatiya Janata Party and discussions of Jai Vilas palace and the Babri Mosque.

 East of Eton: Lucknow, 1997

 This chapter includes a description of the 1997 murder of an instructor in Lucknow's La Martiniere College.
 It goes on to describe the colonial influence in Indian education and gives some anecdotes about the University of Lucknow's student union organizing protection rackets.